Jim Mayer (musician): Children's songs

 Mayer developed two lines of children's products under the brands Uncle Jim and IM4U through the non-profit organization, The IM4U Campaign, which founded in 2008 with the mission of eradicating childhood bullying.
 In 2005, Buffett's label, Mailboat Records, signed Mayer to a children's record deal.

 In 2013, he performed in Maine with country singer Shannon Selig to raise funds for anti-bullying programs.
 In March 2014, he took his anti-bullying message to three elementary schools in Georgia.

 In 2011, Mac McAnally released a new album Live in Muscle Shoals on Mailboat Records, recorded in July 2010 at the W. C. Handy Music Festival in Muscle Shoals, Alabama.
 Appearing live with him were Mayer, the Coral Reefer Band and drummer Roger Guth.

 In 2012, Mayer began collaborating with early education Professor Ellen Booth Church on anti-bullying lesson plans that use music to deliver the message.

 Awards

 Mayer was named Best New XM Kids' Artist of the Year in 2004 and 2005.

 in 2007, he received a Children's Music Web Award for Funky as a Diaper.

 He was also given an iParenting Media "Hot Product" Award.

 Personal life

-Mayer lives in Nashville, Tennessee and continues touring with Jimmy Buffett.
+Mayer lives in Nashville, Tennessee and toured with Jimmy Buffett until the latter's death in 2023.